-Water Treatment Operators, Water Distribution, Well Drillers, Pump Installers.
-The target audience for this course is anyone interested in working in a water treatment or distribution facility, wishing to maintain CEUs for a certification license, learn how to do the job safely and effectively and/or to meet education needs for promotion.
+Water Distribution, Well Drillers, Pump Installers, Water Treatment Operators.
+The target audience for this course is the person interested in working in a water treatment or distribution facility and/or wishing to maintain CEUs for certification license or to learn how to do the job safely and effectively, and/or to meet education needs for promotion.